axelholmer/qred-node-backend-case/README.md

 ### Nice to haves/missing features
 - Two apis instead of one.
 1. internal api (implement missing REST endpoints) and one frontend-facing api (stream changes)
 - Run API on AWS EC2 (or restructure with lambda functions)
-- Proper auth middleware (OAuth/Amazon Cognito)
+- Proper auth middleware (Amazon Cognito)
 - Better input validation in endpoints (class-validator)
 - Openapi specification
 - More unit tests written.
 Currently I only wrote a test for the company controller